justfifi17/justfifi17/README.md

   > **"Your imagination is your only limitation."**
   <br>

   Curiosity and creativity are my compass, and I believe tech is the ultimate playground for turning ideas into reality.
-I’m here to challenge the flow, not settle in it.
 I love exploring new ideas, pushing tech boundaries, and shaping my own path forward.
-To me, tech isn’t just a career; it’s a way to keep learning, creating, and growing at my own pace.
+To me, tech isn’t just a career; it’s a way to keep learning, creating, and growing.

   As a Master’s student in Computer Science, I'm always building on my foundation, aspiring to dive deeper into data engineering, machine learning and software.
 With each project and discovery, I’m working toward making a meaningful impact in myself and the tech world.